yortem/chrome-stremio-imdb/README.md

-# IMDB open in Stremio
+# IMDB Open in Stremio

 ## Purpose